Symmetry-reduced Loop Quantum Gravity: Plane Waves, Flat Space and the Hamiltonian Constraint: Renormalization, expectation values

 \subsection{Norm}

-The solution with arbitrary $b$ and $w$, presented in the foregoing section, contains the function $1/\sqrt{mn}$ plus powers of $b\pm w$.
-First we will consider the simpler state with $b=w=0$, introduced below as contribution to the vacuum state, (\ref{vak}) as representative and then show that in the general case the normalization problem is the same.
+The common solution with arbitrary $b$ and $w$, presented in the foregoing section, contains the function $1/\sqrt{mn}$ plus powers of $b\pm w$.
+First we will consider the simpler state with $b=w=0$ and $a_{m,n}=1/\sqrt{mn}$, introduced below as contribution to the vacuum state (\ref{vak}), and then show that in the general case the normalization problem is the same.

-So far we had assumed the obvious inner product $\langle m,n|m',n'\rangle=\delta_{m,m'}\delta_{n,n'}$ of holonomies (=phase factors) for vertex states.
-However, basic states in full LQG are $SU(2)$ holonomies, in the present context they are artificially squeezed to $U(1)$ phase factors by symmetry reduction.
+So far we had assumed the obvious inner product $\langle m,n|m',n'\rangle=\delta_{m,m'}\delta_{n,n'}$ of holonomies (= phase factors) for vertex states.
+However, basic states in full LQG are $SU(2)$ holonomies, in the present context they are artificially squeezed into $U(1)$ phase factors by symmetry reduction.

 We might prefer an inner product of the basic holonomies close to that of full LQG: There the basic SNW functions are the $SU(2)$ matrix elements ${D^j(g)^\mu}_\nu$ of a group element $g$ in a representation labeled by some half-integer $j$.
-According to the Peter-Weyl theorem their inner product is
+According to the Peter-Weyl theorem \cite{PW} their inner product is